-As the CBC Project Manager, Glenda maintains the project management system to improve project scheduling and tracking and team collaboration.
+The CIDA Project Manager maintains the project management system to improve project scheduling and tracking and team collaboration.

 John Neal, BA

-As the CBC Program Manager, John manages the day-to-day operations and financial aspects of the CBC.
+As the CIDA Program Manager, John manages the day-to-day operations and financial aspects of the CIDA.
 You will likely interact with John when receiving project invoices.